-Valuation of the investment properties Description of the matter and audit risk: Investment property represents 80% of the assets of the Group.
-As at 31 December 2022, the investment properties on the assets of the balance sheet amount to €934,268,830.
+Valuation of the investment properties

+Description of the key audit matter

+Investment property represents 80% of the assets of the Group.
+As at 31 December 2023, the investment properties on the assets of the balance sheet amount to € 994.464.892.

-In accordance with the accounting policies and IAS 40 standard 'Investment property', investment property is valued at fair value, and the changes in the fair value of investment property are recognized in the income statement.
+In accordance with the accounting policies and IAS 40 standard "Investment property", investment property is valued at fair value, and the changes in the fair value of investment property are recognized in the income statement.

-The fair value of investment properties belongs to the level 3 of the fair value hierarchy defined within the IFRS 13 standard 'Fair Value Measurement' since some parameters used for valuation purposes are based on only limited observable data (discount rate, future occupancy rate, ...).
+The fair value of investment properties belongs to the level 3 of the fair value hierarchy defined within the IFRS 13 standard "Fair Value Measurement" since some parameters used for valuation purposes are based on only limited observable data (discount rate, future occupancy rate, ...).